 Section 1 - Arson

-Whoever willfully and maliciously sets fire to, burns, or causes to be burned, or whoever aids, counsels or procures the burning of material shall be guilty of Arson and punished by imprisonment of no less than nine months and not greater than two years.
+Whoever willfully and maliciously sets fire to, burns, or causes to be burned, or whoever aids, counsels or procures the burning of material shall be guilty of Arson and punished by a fine of no less than three hundred dollars but not more than one thousand dollars.
 If such act was done to public property or property not owned by the offending individual the punishment shall be increased to imprisonment of no less than three years and not more than nine years.

 Section 2 - Burglary

-Whoever breaks and enters a dwelling, property or house with the intent to steal or deprive an individual of property shall be punished by imprisonment of no less than three years and not more than twelve years.
+Whoever breaks and enters a dwelling, property or house with the intent to steal or deprive an individual of property shall be punished by fine of not less than one thousand dollars but not more than five thousand dollars.

 Section 3 - Theft of Motor Vehicle

-Whoever breaks and enters a motor vehicle or otherwise manipulates a motor vehicle with the intent to operate and or deprive the lawful owner of said vehicle and or its parts shall be punished by imprisonment of no less than nine months and not more than one and one half years.
+Whoever breaks and enters a motor vehicle or otherwise manipulates a motor vehicle with the intent to operate and or deprive the lawful owner of said vehicle and or its parts shall be punished by a fine of not less than one thousand dollars but not more than two thousand five hundred dollars.